Project Safe Childhood

-Nearly all American children now have access to the Internet at home, in school, or in public libraries.
-Internet technology affords children access to vast amounts of valuable information and endless sources of entertainment; however it also exposes children to certain dangers.
+Nearly all American children now have access to the Internet at home, in school, on cell phones, or in public libraries.
+Internet technology affords children access to vast amounts of valuable information and endless sources of entertainment; however, it also exposes children to certain dangers.

-This initiative was deemed necessary after the U.S. Justice Department found that one in 33 children receives an unwanted sexual solicitation online each year, and one in four experiences unwanted exposure to sexually explicit Internet material each week.
+This initiative was deemed necessary after DOJ found that one in 33 children receives an unwanted sexual solicitation online each year, and one in four experiences unwanted exposure to sexually explicit Internet material each week.

-The U.S. Attorney’s Office is committed to ensuring the safety of our children, through outreach and prevention, as well as enforcement.
+The U.S. Attorney’s Office is committed to ensuring the safety of our children through enforcement, outreach and prevention.
 Members of our office participate in the development and execution of effective community and school awareness campaigns.
 These campaigns focus on important topics such as:

 - Child predators on the Internet and their typical modus operandi